10 Interesting Facts About Bitcoin

 Bitcoin is a lot more mainstream these days, and there’s a great chance that you’ve already got some satoshi squirreled away in a digital wallet somewhere.
-For those not familiar with Bitcoin, here are ten interesting facts that you may or may not know about this token.
+For those not familiar with BTC and the blockchain protocol, here are ten interesting facts that you may or may not know about this token.

 There are only a handful of people who know the true identity or identities of the creator of Bitcoin.
 The pseudonym, Satoshi Nakamoto could be one person or a group of people.
 There are claims from people like Craig Wright who say they are the real Satoshi, but many people reject that idea simply because it’s not in line with the actual whitepaper philosophy.